HenriqueMelo2007/HenriqueMelo2007/README.md

 <div>
-  <p>Firmware developer for embedded systems, including integrated solutions with IoT devices.</p>
+  <p>Electrical engineering student at the Federal University of Alagoas.</p>
-  <p>Passionate about critical systems.</p>
+  <p>Passionate about critical systems and artificial intelligence.</p>
 </div>